-Bill Radford represents clients in securities and commercial litigation matters, involving a wide variety of business litigation issues, including securities fraud, antitrust, business torts, deceptive trade practices, real estate, construction, oil and gas, unfair competition, lender liability, usury and bank tying, and professional liability.
+Bill Radford represents clients in securities and commercial litigation matters, involving a wide variety of business litigation issues, including securities fraud, director and officer liability, fiduciary duties, antitrust, business torts, trade secrets, unfair competition, bank litigation, and professional liability.

-Bill has substantial trial and arbitration experience in the trial of jury and non-jury cases in both federal and state courts, as well as appellate arguments in those courts.
-In addition to his litigation practice, he regularly represents clients in arbitration proceedings before the Financial Industry Regulatory Authority (FINRA), formerly National Association of Securities Dealers (NASD).
+Bill has substantial experience in the trial of jury and non-jury cases in both federal and state courts, as well as appellate arguments in those courts.
+In addition to his litigation practice, he regularly represents clients in arbitration proceedings before the Financial Industry Regulatory Authority (FINRA).
+Bill has defended broker-dealers, registered representatives, and financial advisors from suitability, fraud, failure to supervise, “selling away,” and churning claims brought in FINRA arbitrations, as well as litigation.
+He also represents clients in investigations and proceedings brought by state and federal regulators, and FINRA.

 Bill serves as Chairman of the Securities Litigation (D&O Liability) practice group.